 October 31st: Cynthia Rogerson is the author of mainstream literary fiction.
 The Reading Room liked this prize-winning writer so much, she was invited back for an evening reading and chat at Edinbane Hall.

 November 28: Marcello Tully from Kinloch Lodge.
 Gaining a Michelin star in 2010, Marcello is just 1 of 12 chefs in Scotland to hold such a highly prestigious award in the Michelin Guide’s 2017 edition.
 Tully has recently self-published a cookbook, The Key Ingredient, timed to mark his 10th anniversary at Kinloch.
-This is a Book Week Scotland 2017 event, which we hope will tie in nicely with this year’s theme ‘Nourish’.
-7:30 pm at Edinbane Hall.
-Refreshments served.
+This was a Book Week Scotland 2017 event, to tie in with the year’s theme ‘Nourish’.